holytpk/genproductions/README.md

 This setup will run `cmsRun` using the provided config, and write the output NanoGEN file directly to your EOS path.

-Using all the tips above, you can find a working example under test_condor_parallel directory.
-Just do `condor_submit submit_nanogen_TT01j2l_SM.jdl` to submit.
+Using all the tips above, you can find a working example under `test_condor_parallel` directory.
+Just modify the path to the gridpack in `pythia_fragment.py`, then do `condor_submit submit_nanogen_TT01j2l_SM.jdl` to submit.